Auckland to LAX American Airlines flight diverted to Honolulu due to medical event

 Auckland man Paul Ross told the Herald about three hours after American Airlines flight 82 left Auckland yesterday one of the passengers had what appeared to be a heart attack.

-Ross, speaking to the Herald from on board the plane, said for at least three hours about three or four doctors, and nurses, worked "tirelessly to keen this gentleman alive".
+Ross, speaking to the Herald from on board the plane, said for at least three hours about three or four doctors, and nurses, worked "tirelessly to keep this gentleman alive".

 Communication from staff on the plane was "piss poor", creating a very stressful environment for passengers.